White House promises vaccine help as states rush to catch up

 Texans are recovering from a devastating winter storm that killed at least 35 people, left millions without power and water, and delayed vaccinations.

-“It’s been trauma after trauma, and people deserve some good news, some hope.” said Harris County Judge Lina Hidalgo, the county’s chief elected official.
-She said priority will be given to people who live in areas hardest hit by the coronavirus.
+“It’s been trauma after trauma, and people deserve some good news, some hope,” said Harris County Judge Lina Hidalgo, the county’s chief elected official.

+In Buda, Texas, retired teachers Donna and Gerald Haschke, both 74, were supposed to get their second doses last week but had appointments canceled three times because of the storm.
+Now their appointment has been rescheduled for Thursday.

+The couple are eager to get completely vaccinated after months of scaling back all of their activities as a precaution.
+Gerald Haschke has heart stents and Donna Haschke has atrial fibrillation, she said.

 In Mississippi, where COVID-19 vaccinations plummeted last week amid freezing temperatures and icy roads, health officials were automatically rescheduling appointments, and planned to schedule more people than normal for vaccinations through the weekend.

-The state Department of Health said Monday that just 32,540 vaccinations were given in the state last week, down from 106,691 the previous week, Mississippi’s busiest week for the vaccinations so far.
+The state Department of Health said Monday that just 32,540 vaccinations were given in the state last week, down from 106,691 the previous week.

-Nevada Gov. Steve Sisolak said Monday that 46,000 doses of Moderna’s COVID-19 vaccine delayed because of weather began arriving in the state.
+Nevada Gov. Steve Sisolak said Monday that 46,000 doses of Moderna’s COVID-19 vaccine which were delayed by weather began arriving in the state.

-The head of the state’s Bureau of Child, Family and Community Wellness, said officials would work overtime to administer those doses along with this week’s regularly scheduled shipment.
+The head of the state’s Bureau of Child, Family and Community Wellness said officials would work overtime to administer those doses along with this week’s regularly scheduled shipment.

 President Joe Biden has said that every American who wants a vaccine will be able to get one by the end of July.